Methodist University Personnel (MUP) Scholarship

 - Part-time employees and adjunct faculty, their spouses and/or dependents are not eligible for the MUP Scholarship benefit.

-- Spouses and dependent sons/daughters (must be defined as a dependent by the U.S. Department of Education by completing the FAFSA) of full-time non-faculty employees (without a Baccalaureate degree): 100% of tuition, after employee has completed 6 months of full-time employment* and after all applicable Financial Aid has been applied.
+- Spouses and dependent sons/daughters (must be defined as a dependent by the U.S. Department of Education by completing the FAFSA and by providing a copy of dependent student birth certificate) of full-time non-faculty employees (without a Baccalaureate degree): 100% of tuition, after employee has completed 6 months of full-time employment* and after all applicable Financial Aid has been applied.

-- Spouses and dependent sons/daughters (must be defined as a dependent by the U.S. Department of Education by completing the FAFSA) of full-time faculty (without a Baccalaureate degree): 100% of tuition, after employee has completed one full semester of teaching and after all Financial Aid has been applied.
+- Spouses and dependent sons/daughters (must be defined as a dependent by the U.S. Department of Education by completing the FAFSA and by providing a copy of dependent student birth certificate) of full-time faculty (without a Baccalaureate degree): 100% of tuition, after employee has completed one full semester of teaching and after all Financial Aid has been applied.

 - For full-time Faculty and Staff employees and their spouses who have already obtained a Baccalaureate degree – the scholarship will cover one (1) course per semester (class must be at the undergraduate level) with the Vice President’s approval.
 The Scholarship does not provide benefits for dependents who have already obtained a Baccalaureate degree.

-- A son/daughter is either biological or legally adopted and must meet the definition of dependent as defined by the U.S. Department of Education by completing the Free Application for Federal Student Aid (FAFSA).
-Other relatives are not eligible for the MUP Scholarship.
+- A son/daughter is either biological or legally adopted and must meet the definition of dependent as defined by the U.S. Department of Education by completing the Free Application for Federal Student Aid (FAFSA) and by providing a copy of dependent student birth certificate.
+Other relatives are NOT eligible for the MUP Scholarship.

-- A step-son/daughter must be residing in the home of the employee eligible for the MUP Scholarship benefit and be a dependent of that employee as defined by the U.S. Department of Education by completing the FAFSA.
+- A step-son/daughter MUST be residing in the home of the employee eligible for the MUP Scholarship benefit and be a dependent of that employee as defined by the U.S. Department of Education by completing the FAFSA and by providing a copy of dependent student birth certificate .

 - Part-time employees with an employment start date prior to March 2, 2009 will receive benefits under the old policy.